syncfusion-content/flutter-docs/Flutter/installation/offline-installer/how-to-install.md

 ## Installing with UI

-The steps below show how to install the Essential Studio Flutter product.
+The steps below show how to install the Essential Studio&reg; Flutter product.

 1. Open the Syncfusion Flutter offline installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.